SarveshwarSenthilKumar/IntroductionToComputerScienceICSPortfolio/README.md

             <li>Screenshot of Final Product</li>
             <li>Source Code for Nameplate</li>
           </ul>
-      <li>Using a IntDict(dictionary or hash map) in Processing to store grade values for letter grades and process number grades to letter grades</li>
+      <li>Using an IntDict (dictionary or hash map) in Processing to store grade values for letter grades and process number grades to letter grades</li>
-      <li>Collision detection algorithm to detect overlap of two circles using dist (distance function)</li>
+      <li>Collision detection algorithm to detect overlap of two circles using the dist (distance function)</li>
-      <li>Processing(Java): Utilized two car images to display two cars driving across a road, they turn back when other side is reached, if one car is faster than other, car slows down using collision detection.
+      <li>Processing (Java): Utilized two car images to display two cars driving across a road; they turn back when the other side is reached.
+If one car is faster than the other, the car slows down using collision detection.
 (Last lesson of Selection) Added functionality for optional toggleable rain.</li>
       <li>Practice Lab for For Loops
           <ul>
             <li>Task 1.
 Drawing a grid pattern across the canvas</li>